Chapter 9. Connection Points

 Where, O Where Are the Connection Points?
 Where, O Where Can They Be?

-Any implementation of IConnectionPointContainer
+Any implementation of IConnectionPointContainer needs some fundamental

 information: a list of connection point objects and the IID that